tidepool-org/development/cmd/README.md

 However, we need to communicate using ssh, and using ssh-agent with Docker is challenging if you are running Docker for Mac.
 We have not attempted to do so.

-We mount your ssh crendentials.
-This will require you to enter in a passphrase if your SSHcredentials are protected by one.
+We mount your SSH crendentials.
+This will require you to enter in a passphrase if your SSH credentials are protected by one.

 You also need an AWS account with an identity that has the right:
 * to create a Kubernetes cluster in EKS,